School Life

 Trevor Zoo

-There is no other high school in the world where students can learn and have responsibility at an on-campus Association of Zoos and Aquariums (AZA)-accredited zoo.
+There is no other high school in the world where students can learn and have responsibility at an on-campus Association of Zoos and Aquariums (AZA)–accredited zoo.
 Recognized as a leader in conservation education, Millbrook's Trevor Zoo is home to more than 180 exotic and indigenous animals.
 All IIIrd form students spend a semester working at the Trevor Zoo as part of their community service requirement, and students can choose to continue their service work at the zoo as IVth, Vth, and VIth formers.
-The Trevor Zoo is also a unique resource for scientific research, and many students utilize resources at the zoo to conduct their Independent Research projects.
+The Trevor Zoo is also a unique resource for scientific research, and many students use resources at the zoo to conduct their Independent Research projects.
 Classes including Environmental Science and Animal Behavior are also held at the Trevor Zoo in the Jono and Jane Meigs Education Building.

 Outdoor Classrooms